Skip to contents

 Value

-The achieved T_k – the minimum pairwise distance within indices.
-When proven is TRUE this equals the threshold lambda and is the true optimum; otherwise it is a valid lower bound on the optimum.
+Achieved T_k – the minimum pairwise distance within the selection.
+When proven is TRUE this is the true optimum; otherwise a lower bound.

 proven